RAJAS-KAR/Job-recommendation-system/README.md

 # Job-recommendation-system

 provides a solution to extract information from a resume PDF, parse it to identify key details such as skills, job title, qualifications, and experience, and then match the resume against job postings using sentence embeddings for skill matching.
-Additionally, it calculates an overall similarity score based on skills, experience, and qualifications and returns job recommendations.
+Additionally, it calculates an overall similarity score based on skills, knowledge, and qualifications and returns job recommendations.

-Here's a quick overview:
+Quick overview:

 PDF Text Extraction: Extracts text from a PDF resume.
 Resume Parsing: Identifies key components like skills, job titles, qualifications, and experience using regular expressions and spaCy's NLP model.